Yandex Cloud

 Note

-To create an external table from Object Storage, you can use the S3 protocol and transmit your static key parameters using a file located on a web server.
+To create an external table from Object Storage, you can use the S3 protocol and transmit your static key properties using a file located on a web server.
 For more information, see this tutorial.

 Greenplum® and Greenplum Database® are registered trademarks or trademarks of Broadcom Inc. in the United States and/or other countries.